AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: function with "in out" parameter is not allowed in SPARK

+.. index:: Function with "in out" parameter

-This error is issued on a function with an 'in out' parameter.
+This error is issued for a function with an 'in out' parameter.
 For example:

 .. code-block:: ada